 Jazz's Ricky Rubio: Cleared to play

-Rubio (back) will play Tuesday against the Raptors, The Salt Lake Tribune reports.
+Rubio (foot) is available Friday against the Cavaliers, The Salt Lake Tribune reports.

-Rubio missed Saturday's game against the Knicks, but he's had enough time to recover in time for Tuesday's tilt.
-The point guard is fully expected to return to the starting five, pushing Dante Exum back to the bench.
+Rubio was held out Dec.
+29 against the Knicks due to the injury, but he returned to action on New Year's Day and has been given the green light again for Friday's action.
+He figures to start and take on his normal workload at point guard in what figures to be a favorable matchup.

 More News